 - Signature dishes - the development of signature Marlborough dishes, incorporating locally-produced seafood.

-- Aquaculture New Zealand Annual Conference - the hosting in 2018 of the national Aquaculture New Zealand Conference at the Marlborough Convention Centre in Blenheim.
+- Aquaculture New Zealand Annual Conference - the hosting in 2018 and 2019 of the national Aquaculture New Zealand Conference at the Marlborough Convention Centre in Blenheim.

 Initiatives under development include: